 Tokens gave the model its vocabulary.
 Embeddings gave those tokens useful geometry.
 Now an engineer needs a measurement: when the real next token appears, how much probability did the model assign to it?

-Suppose a shipping update begins The package left the.
-A model that assigns high probability to hub and low probability to volcano understands this local pattern better than a model that treats both as equally plausible.
+Suppose an incident log begins The request returned.
+A model that assigns high probability to 500 and low probability to volcano understands this local pattern better than a model that treats both as equally plausible.
 Perplexity converts that held-out prediction behavior into one number.

 If the observed token has probability , its negative log-likelihood (NLL), or surprise, is:

 A certain correct prediction has probability 1 and surprise 0.
 A probability close to 0 produces a large penalty.
-This is why confident misses hurt language-model loss so much.
+Confident misses hurt language-model loss the most.

 1import math